-Albert Sawano has applied his 30 years of experience on major building projects to converge upon a design approach that sets aside traditional polarities such as functional vs. aesthetic, or architectural vs. structural, in favor of design that is holistically-approached, integrative, and synchronistic.
+Albert Sawano has applied experience from a long career working on major building projects to converge upon a design approach that sets aside traditional polarities such as functional vs. aesthetic, or architectural vs. structural, in favor of design that is holistically-approached, integrative, and synchronistic.

-Prior to founding Synchronis, Albert worked at Harley Ellis Devereaux for nine years serving as a Principal and Co-Leader of Architecture + Design, at Gensler for four years, serving as a Senior Associate and Studio Leader, and at Johnson Fain for eight years, serving as a Senior Associate.
-He has held a Principal Architect or senior leadership role on such milestone Los Angeles projects as USC Village, Circa Towers, The Vermont Towers, Metropolis Towers, Constellation Place/MGM Tower, 2000 Avenue of the Stars, and in the San Francisco Bay Area, the West Berkeley Library, the nation’s first Zero Net Energy public library.
-Of these, 13 have been high-rise residential mixed-use or office towers of up to 56 stories.
+Prior to founding Synchronis, Albert’s work experience includes serving as a Principal and Co-Leader of Architecture + Design at Harley Ellis Devereaux, Senior Associate, Project Manager and Studio Leader at Gensler and Senior Associate and Project Manager at Johnson Fain.
+He has held a Principal Architect or senior leadership role on such milestone Los Angeles projects as USC Village, Circa Towers, The Vermont Towers, Metropolis Phase 2 Towers, Constellation Place/MGM Tower, 2000 Avenue of the Stars, and in the San Francisco Bay Area, the West Berkeley Library, the nation’s first Zero Net Energy public library.
+Of these, 15 have been high-rise residential mixed-use or office towers of up to 56 stories.

-Master of Architecture University of Pennsylvania Graduate School of Fine Arts
+University of Pennsylvania Graduate School of Fine Arts, Master of Architecture

 The Vermont, Los Angeles Business Council

 USC Annenberg School, ENR Calfornia Best Project Queensway Bay Parking Structure, AIA|LA Citation